SSI for a Child with Epilepsy: Parent's Guide

 What SSI Pays for Children?

-The maximum federal SSI payment for a child is $967/month in 2026 (same as adults).
-Actual payment may be lower based on family income.
-Some states add a supplement.
+The maximum federal SSI payment for a child is $967/month in 2026 (the same as for adults).
+Actual payment may be lower based on family income, but some states also add a supplement.
+SSI also provides automatic Medicaid coverage, which can pay for medical care, therapy, and medications.

-When your child turns 18, SSA reviews the case using adult disability standards.
-The child standard ("marked and severe functional limitations") is replaced with the adult standard ("unable to perform substantial gainful activity").
-Some children who qualified under child rules lose SSI at 18 because the adult standard is different.
+When your child turns 18, the Social Security Administration reviews the case using adult disability standards.
+The child standard of 'marked and severe functional limitations' is replaced with the adult standard of 'unable to perform substantial gainful activity'.

 How ClaimPath Helps?